aswinmohanme/blog/priv/content/posts/2023/10-29-heartbreak-lessons.md

 ## Romanitisier

 # Understand Relationship
 A relatioship is something that is independent from you and your partner.
 You have to nurture it as a separate entity.
 This means that you have to put in major effort to maintina it.
+I believe that the relationship is the first born of a communinon and you have to put in the same amount of effort as raising a cihld into the relationship.

 ## Build a relationship, not find one